BinayakJha/SecAPI/README.md

 ---

 ### **Acknowledgments**
-- **Thanks to the open-source community** for their contributions to tools and libraries that power SentinelAI.
+- **Thanks to the open-source community** for their contributions to tools and libraries that power secapi.